disgoorg/disgolink/README.md

 # disgolink

-disgolink is a [Lavalink](https://github.com/freyacodes/Lavalink) Client which supports the latest Lavalink 3.4 release
+disgolink is a [Lavalink](https://github.com/freyacodes/Lavalink) Client which supports the latest Lavalink 3.4 release and the new plugin system([lavalink dev](https://github.com/freyacodes/Lavalink/tree/dev) only)

 ## Getting Started